thill/flex_buffers/README.md

 * `char* data()` - Get the raw pointer to the start of the wrapped data.
 * `FlexBuffer flex_copy(size_t index = 0, size_t size = FlexBuffer::npos)` - Allocate a new FlexBuffer consisting of the contents of this buffer for the given range.
 * `size_t initial_capacity()` - Get the initial capacity.
 The underlying memory will never reallocate smaller than this size.
-* `Buffer reserve(size_t size)` - Increment the total size by the given size, and return a writable Buffer that wraps this new memory.
+* `BufferSpan reserve(size_t size)` - Increment the total size by the given size, and return a writable BufferSpan that wraps this new memory.
 * `void resize(size_t size, ResizeMode mode = ResizeMode::KeepData)` - Set the current size, and grow or shrink the underlying memory by factors of two as necessary.
 * `size_t size()` - Get the buffer size.
-* `Buffer subspan(size_t index = 0, size_t size = Buffer::npos)` - Get a mutable buffer that wraps the same underlying data for the given range.
+* `BufferSpan subspan(size_t index = 0, size_t size = Buffer::npos)` - Get a mutable buffer that wraps the same underlying data for the given range.
 * `BufferView subview(size_t index = 0, size_t size = BufferView::npos)` - Get a sub-view of this buffer.

 Member Operators: